Sermon on Mark 1:9-15 for February 21, 2021 Lent 1B

 The road through this valley is treacherous, and in Jesus’ time the dangers would have included robbers as well as wild beasts and thirst.

-As you get nearer to Jericho, which you can barely see off on the horizon, the Mount of Temptation rises above the city.
-It’s the peak you see off to the far right in this last photo.
+As you get nearer to Jericho, the Mount of Temptation rises above the city.

-If you want a better view of the Mount of Temptation, you can find another photo of it on our church website, or here.
+If you want a better view of the Mount of Temptation, you can find another photo of it here.
 Tradition holds that Jesus spent his forty days in the wilderness on this mountain, probably sleeping in one of its many caves.
 Jesus would have been able to see the oasis of Jericho just below him, less than an hour’s walk away.

 Jesus may be heading into a wilderness filled with wild beasts, but Noah has just spent more than a year cooped up with his own floating zoo.
 Mark doesn’t explain why the wild beasts are important to his story, and he is the only gospel writer who mentions them.
 We are left to decide if the wild beasts pose a threat, or if they are symbolic of the coming Kingdom, where all is at peace and wild animals no longer present any danger.
 Certainly in Noah’s story, the animals represent God’s desire to start over, to give creation a second chance.